 - MacOS and Windows

-Corel PaintShop Pro is the company’s more advanced photo editor but it attempts to bridge the gap between being easy to use and having advanced features by using an Essentials panel.
-This mode is designed for beginners, though if you need more advanced tools, they are accessible simply by switching the mode.
+Corel PaintShop Pro is the company’s more advanced photo editor.
+Still, it attempts to bridge the gap between being easy to use and having advanced features using an Essentials panel.
+This mode is designed for beginners, though if you need more advanced tools, they are accessible simply by switching the way.
 That option can make PaintShop Pro easier to dive into for beginners while offering room to grow.

 PaintShop Pro 2020 adds a photography workspace with tools specific to the photo editing workflow.
 The update also brings the refine brush option to create better selections when working with composites.
 A new content-aware clone tool is also part of the latest version.

-Although PaintShop Pro contains a number of the same tools as Photoshop including layer-based editing, Photoshop is still the best for the content-aware adjustments.
+Although PaintShop Pro contains many of the same Photoshop tools, including layer-based editing, Photoshop is still the best for content-aware adjustments.
 Photoshop has tools like the Face-Aware Liquify, offering a more robust Content-Aware Fill compared to Corel’s Magic fill, which helps fill in areas of an image based on the surrounding content.
-Adobe Camera RAW also has more tools than the RAW converter included with PaintShop, though that’s not as much of an issue if opting for the bundle that includes AfterShot.
-PaintShop, however, does have some options that are not part of Photoshop, including being bundled with PhotoMirage to animate a still photo and auto paint to instantly convert a photo into a style of painting or other artwork.
+Adobe Camera RAW also has more tools than the RAW converter included with PaintShop, though that’s not as much of an issue if opting for the bundle that provides for AfterShot.
+However, PaintShop has some options that are not part of Photoshop, including being bundled with PhotoMirage to animate a still photo and auto paint to instantly convert an image into a style of painting other artwork.

 The best Photoshop alternative for ease of use: Pixelmator Pro